50 Cent: 'I Forgot' Taking 700 Bitcoins For 2014 Album; Stake Is Now Worth Millions

 TMZ reports that Animal Ambition brought the rapper around 700 bitcoins — worth several hundred thousand dollars at the time and around $7.7 million at today's rate.

-The story of 50 Cent's bitcoin perspicacity is emerging nearly two years after the rapper filed for bankruptcy protection under his given name, Curtis Jackson.
-As NPR reported at the time, "He says he's broke, but he posted Instagram photos showing piles of cash in a refrigerator."
+The story of 50 Cent's bitcoin windfall is emerging just a few years after the rapper filed for bankruptcy protection under his given name, Curtis Jackson.
+As NPR reported in 2016, "He says he's broke, but he posted Instagram photos showing piles of cash in a refrigerator."

 Back when 50 Cent released his 2014 album, bitcoin was mostly known as a "virtual currency" that was still trying to push its way into the mainstream.
-The game company Zynga accepted it for some purchases; so did Dell and electronics retailer Newegg — and by the end of the year, so did Microsoft.
+The game company Zynga accepted it for some purchases, as did Dell and electronics retailer Newegg — and by the end of the year, so did Microsoft.

-On the day the album came out, 50 Cent took part in an Ask Me Anything (AMA) on Reddit.
+On the day the album came out, 50 Cent took part in an Ask Me Anything on Reddit.
 As International Business Times reports, he talked about accepting bitcoin as a way to "stay with times."

 Even in 2014, bitcoin's price was fluctuating wildly, vulnerable to news of government clampdowns and hackers' attacks on exchanges.
 The currency's value had topped $1,000 in 2013; when 50 Cent's album came out in the summer of 2014, one bitcoin was worth more than $600.
 Today, a bitcoin is worth more than $11,000.
 Last month, it nearly reached $20,000.

 50 Cent released Animal Ambition through his G-Unit Records, along with Virgin's Caroline Records.
 His fifth album, it fell far short of the huge sales figures of his first album, Get Rich or Die Tryin'.
-But in a unique twist, one partial explanation for that slump — the digitizing of a medium that was once exclusively material — also helps explain why its proceeds are now worth millions, as bitcoin's value has risen to stratospheric heights.
+But in a twist, one partial explanation for that slump — the digitizing of a medium that was once exclusively material — also helps explain why its proceeds are now worth millions, as bitcoin's value has risen to stratospheric heights.

 Animal Ambition included songs such as the now-ironically-named "Chase the Paper."
 50 Cent described it to Complex magazine as being about prosperity and entrepreneurial energy.